Bridge View Inn: History

 When it closed as a hotel it was purchased by the Australian Joint Stock Bank.
-The bank had operated from a small premises in Jackson's Building to the south in Louee Street since the early 1870s.
+The bank had operated from small premises in Jackson's Building to the south in Louee Street since the early 1870s.
 The two rooms at the northern end of the building, formerly the bar, became the business office with the manager's office at the back.
 The rest of the ground floor and the entire upstairs areas were used as the manager's residence.
 The AJS Bank changed its name to the Australian Bank of Commerce in 1910 and subsequently amalgamated with the Bank of New South Wales in November 1931.
 At this time alterations were made to the southern end of the upstairs area.

 In 1950 the bank manager moved to a residence in Mudgee Street and the clerk occupied the office residence.
 In 1957 when the new bank building in Louee Street was completed and a clerk's residence built beside the manager's, the Bridgeview Inn became vacant and was put up for sale.
 Alterations were made to the timber verandah posts and fencing which had remained intact when the street level had been lowered some years before.
 The new owner was the Kandos Cement Works' accountant, Mr Fink.
 He intended to reside there upon his retirement from the works.
-However his plans were never realised due to his premature death.
+However, his plans were never realised due to his premature death.

-The building was leased to the Rylstone Historical Society and they sub-let the upper residence retaining only the two downstairs rooms, the dining room and the early separate kitchen at the rear.
+The building was leased to the Rylstone Historical Society and they sub-let the upper residence retaining only the two downstairs rooms, the dining room, and the early separate kitchen at the rear.
 The local solicitor John Knox used the office and residence for a time until his own home was built and subsequently retained the office.
-After the death of Mr Fink the building was again put up for sale and as there were concerns about its future the Society secured a housing loan and purchased the property in 1967.
+After the death of Mr Fink, the building was again put up for sale and as there were concerns about its future the Society secured a housing loan and purchased the property in 1967.